 - The use of a helmet is mandatory in any activity in which our head is exposed to receiving impacts.

-- The helmet has to be resistant, but also light and comfortable.
+- The helmet has to be resistant but also light and comfortable.

 - As we will see in more detail in the purchase criteria, helmets must bear a label or inscription, EN 12492, certifying that they comply with current safety regulations.

-The best climbing helmets on the market: our favorites
+The best climbing helmets

-The cheapest climbing helmet
+The cheapest climbing helmet – Salewa

 The Salewa brand offers this practical, functional climbing helmet at an unbeatable price.
-It is light, resistant and made of ABS plastic.
+It is light, resistant, and made of ABS plastic.
 The interior is made of foam to resist possible impacts.
 It has a fully flexible adjustment wheel.

 The highest quality climbing helmet – Mammut – Wall Rider MIPS Lightweight Climbing Helmet

 The best high-end climbing helmet – PETZL Pro Vertex Vent Helmet

 Available in various colors, it is suitable for cranial perimeters from 47 to 54 cm.
-It is suitable for sport climbing, but also mountaineering.
+It is ideal for sport climbing, but also mountaineering.
 It is a hard and very comfortable helmet, with an adjustable and padded chin strap.
 You’ll love it!

 The perfect climbing helmet for women – Black Diamond Half Dome Climbing Helmet – Women’s

 Whether you are a caver or you love mountaineering, this is the ideal climbing helmet for the female universe.
-The helmet is comfortable, lightweight and with an innovative headband system.
+The helmet is comfortable, lightweight, and with an innovative headband system.
 The housing is made of ABS plastic and the lining of polystyrene foam.